sunsided/neural-matlab/README.md

-# MNIST CNN
+# Neural Networks in MATLAB

-Covolutional Neural Network zur Auswertung des MNIST-Datensatzes
+Experiments with Neural Networks in MATLAB.